Lifestyle | Health & Wellness

 Another issue to be mindful of, according to Jane Muir, is that “cooking will affect the FODMAP levels of foods in a way that introduces a variable” and also that “high temperature will break down fructans, but will produce fructose”.
 She goes on to recommend that to be as aligned with the app information as possible that if we are going to cook something, that we “cook it in a very standard protocol”.
 Again, this leaves way too many options that affect FODMAP content.
 Rice could be cooked in various ratios of water; legumes could be soaked overnight, only for a few hours, one hour, or not at all, etc.

-Most of the time the app will show you a picture of the raw product, as it does for rice, but the language in the app does say “1 serve (1 cup, cooked) per meal”, so make sure to read the entire entry.
-(You can click on the rice to view it larger, clearly seeing that it is raw).
+Most of the time the app will show you a picture of the raw product, as it does for rice, but the language indicates “cooked”, so make sure to read the entire entry.
+(You can also click on the rice image to view it larger, clearly seeing that it is raw.
 We discuss the nuances of using the app in depth in our article, How To Use The Monash University Smartphone App.

 Freeze-Drying Plays A Role